AppooxTech/.github/profile/README.md

-# Welcome to ReckonTech - Your Software Solutions Partner
+# Welcome to Appoox - Your Web Solutions Partner

 ## About Us

-ReckonTech is your go-to software solutions agency, specializing in a wide range of services including web development, mobile app development, desktop solutions, and database design.
+Appoox is your go-to software solutions agency, specializing in a wide range of services including web development, API Development, Database Development, and UI/UX Design.
 We are committed to delivering top-notch technology solutions to meet your unique business needs.

 ## What We Do

 ### Web Solutions

-- Frontend development using technologies like React, Angular, and WordPress.
+- Frontend development using technologies like React, NetxJS, Angular, and WordPress.

+### API & Backend Development

-- Backend development and API creation using Node.js and Spring.
+- API development using NodeJS and .NET.

-### Mobile Solutions

-- Mobile app development with Flutter and Jetpack Compose.

 ### Database Solutions